fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 ## <a id="customizing-the-viewport"></a>Customizing the Viewport

-Eww -- that grey.
-We’re going to make some simple adjustments to the default viewport configuration.
+Eww - that grey.
+We're going to make some simple adjustments to the default viewport configuration.
 You can find more advanced examples in the [viewport ](https://github.com/fluxio/flux-viewport/tree/master/demo)[documentation](https://github.com/fluxio/flux-viewport/tree/master/demo).

 Update the initViewport function we created, by setting the clear (unrendered) area to white: